rpgreview/papersandpaychecks/pnp.md

 Others characters in the story don't even have to be antagonistic - they may even be driven by pure motives, yet the the time in which they decide to incompetently help proves disastrous.
 It is the role of The Boss, the participant who narrates the story and moderates the game, to ensure that this happens.
 Ranging from slapstick, absurdity, and even a touch of malevolence, these situational comedies can used to reminisce, inform, and inspire.

-Although presented partially as a spoof, "Papers and Paychecks" is nevertheless a traditional roleplaying game, in that it consists of several players, each taking a character (a "player-character" or PC) and their role in a story scenario designed by another player, The Boss, who adjudicates the expressed actions of the player's characters and the environment in which they occur, including the activities of non-player characters (NPCs), and introduces new plot elements as appropriate to generate a narrative flow.
+Although presented partially as a spoof, *Papers and Paychecks* is nevertheless a traditional roleplaying game, in that it consists of several players, each taking a character (a "player-character" or PC) and their role in a story scenario designed by another player, The Boss, who adjudicates the expressed actions of the player's characters and the environment in which they occur, including the activities of non-player characters (NPCs), and introduces new plot elements as appropriate to generate a narrative flow.
 Usually it is played face-to-face, engaging in the primitive behaviour of actual physical socialisation, it can also be played through electronic communication as well, although real-time communication is recommended over asynchronous methods.

 There are five chapters to this book which explains tha game and how to play it.
 The first chapter is dedicated to character generation, covering the setting and an example of play, before illustrating the steps to build one's own player-character.
 This includes the PCs characteristics, profession and wage band, their talents, personality, and starting equipment.
 For those familiar with roleplaying games, this is a standard system but with the addition of the Luck attribute for narrative purposes.